emersoncollective/data-repo-mvp/README.md

 * download the data
 * get a sense of how the data was collected
 * learn how to use, and adapt, code to procure and format immigration datasets from the web
-* connect and engage with a community of trusted peers to learn from/with
-* contribute any code and/or datasets you may wish to the community

 Have any questions?
-Feel free to [get in touch with us!](#contact-us)
+Feel free to [get in touch with us!](#contact-us) Do you want to connect and engage with a community of trusted peers to learn from/with?
+Feel free to [join our Slack Channel!]()
+Do you have any code or datasets you want to share with this community?
+Feel free to [let us know!]((#contact-us))

 <br>